coredao-org/CoreDAO-Docs/docs/Dev-Guide/rpc-postman.md

 description: "Learn how to Interact with Core using Postman"
 ---

 # Connect to Core RPC Endpoints from Postman
 ---

 ## What is Postman

 [Postman](https://www.postman.com/) is a popular software offering that makes it easy to create and use APIs.

-In this document, we'll cover the very basics of hitting an RPC endpoint with Postman.
-Is it not intended to be (or to replace) a full, end-to-end tutorial, but rather to offer an introduction to the subject.
+This guidebook covers the basics of hitting an RPC endpoint with Postman.
+It is not intended to be (or to replace) a full, end-to-end tutorial, but rather to offer an introduction to the subject.

 ## Working with Core RPCs Through Postman

-1. First, you'll need to sign up with an account.
-Postman makes this very easy to do by manually entering your account details or with a gmail address.
+1. First, you'll need to sign up for an account.
+Postman makes this very easy to do by allowing you to enter your account details or use a Gmail address manually.

 <p align="center" style={{zoom:"40%"}}>
 ![sign-up-postman](../../static/img/rpc/postman/rpc-psotman-1.png)